 As we move into the third decade of the 21st century, information processing is becoming more and more ubiquitous and demanding, with applications ranging from searching massive databases to local interpretation of sensor data on a wide variety of devices in the Internet of Things.
 Software-based artificial intelligence is already making great strides in answering these demands, but because it is based on conventional digital CMOS logic, it is inherently energy-inefficient.
 Large scale computers today can rival the human mind at tasks such as playing “go”, but only with power consumption four orders of magnitude larger than the 20 watts used by the human brain.
 The fact that the human brain can perform these tasks clearly demonstrates that it should be possible to greatly reduce the energy consumption involved in information processing.
 To reach this goal, however, requires moving away from traditional digital logic.
 A promising approach involves developing new, low power devices, architectures and algorithms that mimic more directly in hardware the systems of neurons and synapses in the brain.
-In support of this new research, we are developing measurement, fabrication and theoretical capabilities in the CNST to enable users to benchmark devices, measure circuit behavior, and understand the physical models necessary to engineer these new systems.
+In support of this new research, we are developing measurement, fabrication and theoretical capabilities to enable users to benchmark devices, measure circuit behavior, and understand the physical models necessary to engineer these new systems.

 One type of device that is emerging as an attractive artificial synapse is the resistive switch, or memristor.
 These devices, which usually consist of a thin layer of oxide between two electrodes, have conductivity that depends on their history of applied voltage, and thus have highly nonlinear, hysteretic I-V curves.
 The underlying mechanisms that cause this behavior are not well understood, but are largely thought to be related to the formation of a nanoscale filament of vacancies or other dopants.